Joseph McGrath (Irish politician): Business interests

 Following his political career, he went on to become involved in the building trade.
 In 1925 he became labour adviser to Siemens-Schuckert, German contractors for the Ardnacrusha hydro-electric scheme near Limerick.
 McGrath founded the Irish Hospitals' Sweepstake in 1930, and the success of its sweepstakes made him an extremely wealthy man.
 He had other extensive and successful business interests always investing in Ireland and became Ireland's best-known racehorse owner and breeder, winning The Derby with Arctic Prince in 1951.

 Personal life

 McGrath died at his home, Cabinteely House in Dublin, on 26 March 1966.
 Cabinteely House was donated to the state in 1986, and the land developed as a public park.
-Joseph's son Patrick W. McGrath inherited many of his father's business interests, and also served as Fine Gael Senator from 1973 to 1977.
+His son Patrick W. McGrath inherited many of his father's business interests, and also served as Fine Gael Senator from 1973 to 1977.